What majors/degrees can I have to apply?

 How long will it take to get my degree?

 One year.
-The 12-month (summer-fall-spring) program starts in May.
+The 12-month (summer-fall-spring-summer) program starts in July.

 What is the deadline to apply?